Print | Email | PDF

 That’s all for now.
 Thank you for reading!

-2 responses to “Funny signs at an `eloping’ center”
+2 thoughts on “Funny signs at an `eloping’ center”

 Reply: Whether used as a noun or a verb, the word still doesn’t sound right to me, though I have to admit that, in the future, it will be deemed grammatically correct due to its wide usage, very much like “prioritizing.”